cbaus/metha/README.md

 at this time but it is expected to be lower than the influence due to the security in the beginning.

 ### Meta^n
-Just think about the posibilities of Meta-Mether or even higher derivatives.
+Just think about the posibilities of Meta-Metha or even higher derivatives.

 ## Why not create another coin on Ethereum or Ethereum on another
 blockchain?
 This refers to a peg of an blockchain to a token on,